MicrosoftDocs/azure-devops-docs/docs/pipelines/targets/webapp-on-container-linux.md

 monikerRange: '>= tfs-2017'
 ---

-# Deploy an Azure Web App Container
+# Deploy an Azure App custom container

-You can use App Service on Linux and pipelines to automatically deploy your web app to a [custom container in Azure](/azure/app-service/quickstart-custom-container) after every successful build.
+You can use App Service on Linux and pipelines to automatically deploy your web app to a [custom container in Azure](/azure/app-service/quickstart-custom-container).

 Azure App Service is a managed environment for hosting web applications, REST APIs, and mobile back ends.
 You can develop in your favorite languages, including .NET, Python, and JavaScript.